Your ICT partner

 -bash: /home/gdhaese1/bin/fix-TLS-Logjam-vulnerability.sh: /usr/bin/ksh: bad interpreter: Too many levels of symbolic links

-However, you can easely use the bash shell instead as you can see below:
+However, you can easily use the bash shell instead as you can see below:

 #-> bash /home/gdhaese1/bin/fix-TLS-Logjam-vulnerability.sh